microsoft/surface-duo-app-samples/PhotoEditor/README.md

 ### Drag and drop

 This sample also demonstrates how drag and drop features can simplify file transfer across screens and between applications.
-For more information on drag and drop, check out [this](https://github.com/microsoft/surface-duo-sdk-samples-kotlin/tree/master/draganddrop) sample.
+For more information on drag and drop, check out [this sample](https://github.com/microsoft/surface-duo-sdk-samples-kotlin/tree/master/draganddrop).

 ### Dual screen layout

 The SurfaceDuoLayout element of the [DualScreen-Layout](https://docs.microsoft.com/dual-screen/android/api-reference/dualscreen-layout?tabs=java) package is the key to developing applications on the Surface Duo.
 This layout provides different attributes for single-screen and dual-screen views, and example usage can be seen in [activity_main.xml](app/src/main/res/layout/activity_main.xml).

+> [!NOTE]
-NOTE: When defining landscape and portrait orientations for the dual-screen view, the two screens are treated as one.
+> When defining landscape and portrait orientations for the dual-screen view, the two screens are treated as one.
 That means the dual-screen landscape orientation is when the single-screen orientation would be considered portrait (shown below) and vice versa.
-For more tips, check out [this](https://devblogs.microsoft.com/surface-duo/introducing-dual-screen-layouts-android/) blog post.
+For more tips, check out [this blog post](https://devblogs.microsoft.com/surface-duo/introducing-dual-screen-layouts-android/).

 ![Dual-screen landscape view](screenshots/dual_screen_landscape.png)